hzeller/timg/README.md

 a very pleasent output.
 For terminals that only do 8 bit color, use the `--color8` command line option.

-#### Some terminals support direct image output

-The [Kitty], [iTerm2], and [wezterm] terminals have a special feature that allows for directly displaying high-resolution pictures.
-If `timg` is running in such a terminal, it will automatically use that mode.
-(You can choose Kitty mode explicitly with `-pk`, iTerm and wezterm mode with `-pi`).

-All the features with arranging images (center, grid, adding titles) or transparency settings behave exactly the same.

-Note, if watching videos remotely with this is too slow (due to high bandwidth requirements or simply because your terminal has to do more work), try setting the environment variable `TIMG_ALLOW_FRAME_SKIP=1` to allow timg leaving out frames to stay on track (see `man timg`, environment variable section).

 #### Half block: Choice of rendering block